Q: Do you havethis plant/seeds for sale? How much does it cost?

 I have a plant business, can I get wholesale prices?

 Yes.
 Please contact us with the list of plants you are interested.
-We don't carry wholesale price list, rather offer discounts depending on your order total.
+Since most of our plants are very rare and in limited quantities, we don't carry wholesale price list, but we offer wholesale discounts based on your order total.

 I received my order, but the plant is stressed from shipping.
 What should I do?

-How much water/light/ferilizer/humidity/pesticide I need for this plant?
+How much water/light I need for this plant?

 I got a plant, but it died...